 Unsecured loans are more risky to the lender because there is nothing to ensure that their loan is protected.
 This is why some loans are harder to get than others.
 If you’re applying for an unsecured loan, credit score and debt-to-income ratio requirements are usually stricter, and only made available to the most credible borrowers.

 Furthermore, unsecured loans typically have higher interest rates.

-However, a credit card is typically considered unsecured debt.
-You promise the credit card lender that you will pay when you sign the application.
+A type of unsecured loan is a credit card.
+As the borrower, you promise the credit card lender when you sign the application that you will pay back the money borrowed through the credit card.
 If you do not pay, the lender does not have the power to take any pledged collateral because there is none.

 Types of Unsecured Debts

-There are many types of unsecured debt.
-The following is a list of examples:
+There are many types of unsecured debt, such as:

 - Credit cards